Unfortunately, many of our furry friends suffer from joint issues as they age (and some even suffer from them while they’re still young).

 - Includes taurine, which can help limit inflammation

-- Made in the USA with globally-sourced ingredients
+- This dog food is made in the USA with globally-sourced ingredients

 Chicken, Chicken Meal, Oats, Barley, Brown Rice...,